shapeforge/Chill/README.md

 For Windows users, ChiLL is available through an **installer** (an .exe or .msi), or by retrieving the source code and **building the project**.

 ### On Linux
-For Linux users, ChiLL is only available through retrieving the source code and **building the projet**.
+For Linux users, ChiLL is only available through retrieving the source code and **building the project**.

 Installers and pre-compiled versions of ChiLL will be provided in future releases.